 While the new MacBook Air doesn’t radically change the original’s formula – which was arguably the first Ultrabook – there is enough going on to maintain its spot as one of the best Macs on the market.
 And, it may just be the best option for anyone looking to purchase a MacBook with a Retina display without breaking open that piggy bank.

-The MacBook Air 2018 features a better Amber Lake processor, a much improved Retina display and a thinner and lighter design that sees it place among the best laptops today.
-It lives up to the ‘Air’ moniker once more.
+The MacBook Air 2018 boasts a better Amber Lake processor, a much improved Retina display and a thinner, lighter design – not to mention 10-plus hours of battery life, which makes it one of the best laptops today.
+It lives up to the ‘Air’ name once more.

 Here is the MacBook Air configuration sent to TechRadar for review: